guncebektas/meteor-friendly-slugs/README.md

 Feedback / Bugs / Fixes
 ------------------------
-This is the first version of this package, I don't have any error reporting in place yet.
-Let me know if something isn't working for your use case.
+This is a pretty new package, let me know if something isn't working for your use case.

 Feedback and PRs are welcome.